 - Carefully check the brake hoses, fittings, and calipers to identify the source of the leak.

-- Also, inspect the ground or around the brakes for fluid traces to determine the extent of the leak.
+- Inspect the ground or around the brakes for fluid traces.

 -